Creamy Vegetarian Wild Rice and Mushroom Soup

 Equipment

-• Large Dutch oven or heavy-bottomed pot (6-quart or larger)
+• Large Dutch oven or heavy-bottomed pot (6 qt or larger)

 • Wooden spoon or silicone spatula